josephjosephadams/jekyll-01/_posts/2017-11-02-data-collection-tips.markdown

 * **Regularly back up your data**.
 Backing up occasionally is better than nothing.
 A backup schedule with copies in multiple locations is even better.
 * **Never delete anything (within reason)**.
 An alternative to deleting a row of data is to include a “deleted” or “ignore” column.
 Fill this column with values like TRUE/FALSE, or "Active"/"Inactive".
 This reduces the risk of deleting the wrong thing.

-## Get Support from MHAIST

-We hope these tips got you thinking about data collection in the context of your service.
-If so, you may like to know that MHAIST has an Information Analyst embedded within each health board.
-We’re connected with each other nationally and are already supporting a number of teams to collect data that matters to them (e.g. outcome measures like Core-10 and SDQ).
-Interested?
-Get in touch [online][MHAIST-ihub] or via [twitter][MHAIST-twitter].

 [MHAIST]: http://www.isdscotland.org/Health-Topics/Mental-Health/MHAIST/
 [MHAIST-ihub]: http://ihub.scot/a-z-programmes/mental-health-access/